bismuthfoundation/Bismuth-FAQ/Wallet/Tornado/install-windows.md

 Because the wallet opens connections to the outside worlds, acts as a local webserver, or comes with an autoinstaller, some rare paranoid apps do consider it malicious.
 It is not, and you can run it from source if you want to.

-## Option 3 - Install the wallet from source:
+## Option 3 - Install the wallet from source
 Under windows you can also run the Tornado wallet from the source-files.
 This is *not* the recommended way for new users.
 You need python installed (preferably 3.7, minimum is 3.6) and then do: